sepehr/serverless-offline-golang/README.md

-# Serverless Offline Go Setup
+# Serverless Offline Golang Development Setup

-A preliminary setup to kickstart with local AWS Lambda development in Go.
+A preliminary setup & skeleton to kickstart with local AWS Lambda development in Go.

 It's a mixture of _Serverless_ and _SAM Local_.
 Using the former as deployment framework due to its wider range of features, bigger community and its language/provider agnostic nature.
 And the latter only for offline Lambda + API